xhayper/Animator/README.md

-Animator.Stopped:Connect() -- Run when the animation ended Animator.DidLooped:Connect() -- Run when the animation loop Animator.KeyframeReached:Connect(keyframeName) -- On keyframe reached
+Animator.Stopped:Connect() -- Run when the animation ended Animator.DidLooped:Connect() -- Run when the animation loop Animator.KeyframeReached:Connect(keyframeName) -- On keyframe reached (Only trigger if the keyframe name isn't Keyframe

 -- Globals --